 Put the oatmeal on medium heat; do not turn the stove to the maximum.
 Stir gently occasionally to heat everything evenly.
 It will take you about 7 to 10 minutes to fully heat the meal.
 After it is done, add the cold ingredients to your dish and enjoy it.

-A super-fast way to heat the oatmeal is, of course, in the microwave.
+A super-fast microwave method reheating oatmeal is, of course, extremely simple.
 You don’t have to worry, as the taste won’t be spoiled.
 So feel free to access this method if you have a microwave on hand.
 Again, heat only the oatmeal, and the rest of the ingredients, like fruit, afterward.

 Step 1: Put the Oatmeal in a Bowl and Add the Liquid

-Place the oatmeal in a container that is safe to use in the microwave.
+Place the oatmeal in a microwave safe bowl.
 Restore the moisture that the grain lost by adding a little water or milk.
 Mix everything well, and cover the bowl with a lid intended for a microwave.

 Always leave a small opening so that steam can escape and that the container does not explode.